Elene-mamniashvili/Manim-Physics-Visualizations/README.md

 # Digital Physics Lab: Manim Visualizations 🧪

 A collection of mathematical experiments exploring the intersection of geometry and motion.
-This repository serves as the source code for the "Digital Lab" blog series.
+This repository serves as the source code for the "Digital Lab" blog series at [AnimateMath.com](https://animatemath.com).

 ## 🔬 Lab Experiments